Computation of Miura surfaces with gradient Dirichlet boundary conditions: Numerical method

 \section{Numerical method}

 In \cite{marazzato}, an $H^2$-conformal finite element method was used to approximate the solutions of \eqref{eq:min surface eq}.
-In this paper, Taylor--Hood finite elements are chosen to approximate \eqref{eq:mixed continuous} because they are conforming in $H^1$.
-Nonconforming elements using less degrees of freedom (dofs) could be used, but that would require a more involved analysis, see \cite{ern_guermond}.
+In this paper, a simpler approximation, based on a stabilized formulation, and using $\mathbb{P}^1$--Lagrange finite elements is proposed for an improved efficiency.
+Indeed, the new method requires much less degrees of freedom with respects to \cite{marazzato}.
 A Newton method is then used to solve the discrete system.